Instructions to Authors

 For further information on recommended file types and requirements for submission, please visit: http://authorservices.wiley.com/bauthor/suppinfo.asp

 If your article is accepted, you will be asked to submit both a copyright form (see above) and a table of links to the table of links to the BPS/IUPHAR Guide to Pharmacology.

-Creating and submitting tables of links to the BPS/IUPHAR Guide to Pharmacology
+Linking to the BPS/IUPHAR Guide to Pharmacology

 A video abstract can be a quick way to make the message of your research accessible to a much larger audience.